alaaboubrima/Twitter-Clone/README.md

 ## Usage

 This app is basically a clone for the Twitter's home page.
-It uses some APIs, one of them is to generate randome users.
+It uses some APIs, one of them is to generate random users.
 It has some functionalities, feel free to discover them.

 ## Contributing